rileyhawk1417/alx-backend-user-data/0x01-basic_authentication/README.md

-# Simple API
+# Description

+This project is focused on simulating auth requests and handling.
-Simple HTTP API for playing with `User` model.
+Basically a simple HTTP API for playing with `User` model.

 ## Files